Being an educator is simple:

 - Character capacity –> Strength

 - Character ability –> Courageous actions

 - Spiritual capacity –> Humility

-(3) The final reason these virtues define the educated person is that we learn by bringing understanding, imagination, strength and courage to situations; and we fail to learn when we don’t.
+(3) We learn by bringing understanding, imagination, strength and courage to situations; we fail to learn if we don’t.
 And all of us have had humble, generous teachers who inspired us; and proud, self-indulgent ones who didn’t.

-Let’s look at those experiences with teachers.
-The six-virtues also define the excellent teacher.
-Whether in the role of classroom instructor, parent, coach, or advisor; excellent teachers model the six virtues.
+Look at those experiences with teachers because the six virtues are also the qualities and abilities of the good teacher.
+Whether in the role of instructor, parent, coach, or advisor; excellent teachers model the six virtues.
 Think of your own good teachers.
 Were they understanding or ignorant, imaginative or unimaginative, strong or weak, courageous or fearful of truth, proud or humble, selfish or generous?

 Or pretend you are programming a robot to be the best possible teacher.
 Which virtue would you leave out?
 Which other virtue would you add?

-The quality of our schools depends on what we mean by “educated.”
+It is simple.
+The kind of people we graduate from schools depends on our definition of “educated.”
 If it means “good at tests,” we will graduate citizens who are good at tests.
 If it means understanding, imaginative, strong, courageous, humble, and generous, we will graduate citizens with these virtues.
-Which kind of citizens do you want to live with?

 Or read and comment on blogs.
 Peruse blogs by picking a category and scrolling down to check the headlines.